Is dating in Islam Haram or Halal? What are the rules to have a halal relationship? If you want answers to these questions, you’ll love this post.

 Let’s embrace dating for marriage and do away from dating for fun, but how can we do that, what are the steps one can follow in the courting process.
 This brings us to the next point.

-I will like to make it so clear that these principles and guidelines need more attention and research which I am yet to see through.
-For this reason, I will briefly state these principles and then develop them later in a completely new article on its own so that seekers may understand the concept well.
+Let me make it so clear that these principles and guidelines need more attention and research which I am yet to look into.
+For this reason, I will briefly state some points here and then develop them later in a completely new article on its own.

 - Start with a good intention